ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - This includes both in writing and in person.
 My in-person speaking on it is particularly disastrously bad.

 ## Finances, budget, and stability
 - Finances: Develop a financial strategy and budget requirements.
-As a single, close to broke student without employment or a degree (yet), I can barely support keeping the lights on for the Web site.
+As a single, close to broke student without employment, a degree (yet), or a rich family giving me a small loan of a million dollars, I can barely support keeping the lights on for the Web site.
 (Hosting is going to expire in October, and I haven't figured out how I'm going to pay for it for the next few years.
 It's somewhere in the US$5/month range.
 The domain name registration is good through the end of 2022, at which point it will need renewal, which is about US$10/year.)
 - While the project still has a bus factor of 1, my personal stability is critical for the project.
-I should be able to continue working on it through graduation thanks to the university and government's student financial aid.
+Barring exceptional circumstances, I should be able to continue working on it through graduation thanks to the university and government's student financial aid, and my family's financial support.

 ## Steps dependent on interpersonal connections
 - Establish the physical community.
 This will require *at least* tens of thousands of US dollars.